DanielSank/observed/README.rst

 * A function or bound method is not kept alive just because it is observing something else.
 This is because the observed object does not keep any strong references to the observing objects.
+In CPython this means that your observers are automatically detached whenever the reference count to that observer goes to zero.
-* The @event decorator can be used on methods in classes which are unhashable types, and can be used on an arbitrary number of methods in each class.
+* The @observable_method decorator can be used on methods in classes which are unhashable types, and can be used on an arbitrary number of methods in each class.
+* The descriptor which handles observable_method does not paste any data onto the instances it manages.
+There is zero chance of name collision on the observed instances.
 * Tests included :)